Seattle University is closely monitoring the spread of coronavirus (COVID-19). See the latest updates and other resources on the coronavirus page.

 In addition to OneDrive, each university department and office is provided with a unique, secure T (“Team”) Drive.
 Access permissions to a department's team folders are managed by a T: Drive folder manager, usually a person within that department.
 Any SU faculty, staff, or student can be granted access to a department's team folders by that folder’s T: Drive manager.

-NOTE: A VDI session or VPN connection is necessary to access the T and P drives.
+NOTE: A VDI session or VPN connection is necessary to access the T drive.
 For personal computers, you will need to map the network drives.